jbcodeforce/flink-studies/kafka-flink-demo/README.md

 # Kafka Flink Demo project

 A simple quarkus app with Flink data flow to process telemetries event from Kafka.
-See the [ReeferTelemetry project](https://github.com/ibm-cloud-architecture/vaccine-reefer-simulator)
+See the [ReeferTelemetry simulator project](https://github.com/ibm-cloud-architecture/vaccine-reefer-simulator)

 ## Code approach